 Photo © Miriam Berkley

-Evelyn’s work has also appeared in a number of anthologies, including Rereadings (ed.
+Her essays, memoirs, and reviews have appeared in the London Review of Books, Harper’s, the Atlantic, the American Scholar, Salmagundi, The Threepenny Review, Prospect, and the Times Literary Supplement, among other publications.
+She has also been included in a number of anthologies, including Rereadings (ed.
 Anne Fadiman); Mentors, Muses & Monsters (ed.
 Elizabeth Benedict); Table Talk from the Threepenny Review (ed.
 Wendy Lesser); and Novel Writing (eds.
 Romesh Gunesekera & A.L.
 Kennedy).

 She has been awarded residencies and fellowships from the Corporation of Yaddo, the Djerassi Foundation, the Maison Dora Maar, the Chateau de Lavigny, the International Centre for Writers & Translators, and the Spiti tis Logotexnias.